iobis/pacman-data-entry/README.md

 Enter time, location, and contact information for your sampling campaign.

-### Images

-Enter information about the images taken during or after the sampling campaign.
-Either include the images in the archive, or enter a URL pointing to an image hosted on the web.
-For images of settlement plates, please enter the plate field number and make sure it corresponds to the field number used in the Samples tab.

 ### Environmental data

 Enter environmental measurements such as temperature, salinity, or turbidity.
 If necessary, add columns for additional variables.

 ### Samples

-Add a record for each collected sample and assign a field number.
+Add a record for each collected sample and assign an identifier.
 In case of settlement plates, make sure to add a deployment identifier as well.
 This identifier should be the same for all plates from a single deployment.

+### Vouchers

+Add a record for every specimen or DNA voucher.

+### Images

+Enter information about the images taken during or after the sampling campaign.
+Either include the images in the archive, or enter a URL pointing to an image hosted on the web.
+For images of settlement plates, please enter the plate field identifier and make sure it corresponds to the identifier used in the Samples tab.

 ### SRA data